openemail/openemail-docs-v1/docs/firststeps-sync_jobs_migration.md

-Sync jobs are used to copy or move existing emails from an external IMAP server or within mailcow's existing mailboxes.
+Sync jobs are used to copy or move existing emails from an external IMAP server or within openemail's existing mailboxes.

 !!! info
     Depending on your mailbox's ACL you may not have the option to add a sync job.
 Please contact your domain administrator if so.